 Thanks to the following organizations for their support during the 2012-13 Breakfast Games: USDA, Cooking Matters Colorado, Western Dairy Association and the Olympic Training Center.

 The campaign’s comprehensive five-year plan details 10 goals to end child hunger by 2015, with one focused on the statewide expansion of the School Breakfast Program.
 This program, funded by the U.S. Department of Agriculture, offers students who qualify for free or reduced-price meals with a healthy start to each school day.
-For the 2011-12 school year, 122,773 daily school breakfasts were served, a growth of 13.15 percent compared to the previous year.

 Studies show that breakfast is the most important meal of the day, particularly for children.
 Those who do not eat a regular, nutritious morning meal may be more likely to struggle with poor academic performance, exhibit behavior problems and experience poor health.
 Eating breakfast can contribute to improved math and reading skills, along with standardized test scores.
 It also can help decrease tardiness and suspensions as well as improve memory, attentiveness and overall health.

-As part of the Campaign, Hunger Free Colorado works with schools and communities to increase participation in the School Breakfast Program by assisting with the implementation of innovative serving models that incorporate breakfast as part of the school’s morning routine.
+Hunger Free Colorado works with schools and communities to increase participation in the School Breakfast Program by assisting with the implementation of innovative serving models that incorporate breakfast as part of the school’s morning routine.
 Instead of the traditional method of serving breakfast in the cafeteria before classes start, elementary to high schools can make it easier for students with serving models like Breakfast in the Classroom, Grab and Go, Breakfast After First Period and Breakfast on the Bus.

 “The School Breakfast Program is proven to improve children’s nutrition, education, behavior and overall well-being, and it’s also one of the most effective ways to end child hunger in our state,” said Kathy Underhill, executive director of Hunger Free Colorado.
 “Together, we can provide more students with a nutritious start to the day and ensure fewer children go hungry at school.”